Jaakal/micro-wars/README.md

 entry: './src/javascript/index.js'
 ```

-The output file of the JavaScript bundle and its name is set in the output:
+The output file of the JavaScript bundle set in the output:

 ```
 output: {
-    path: path.resolve(__dirname, 'dist'),
+    path: path.resolve(process.cwd(), 'dist'),
-    filename: 'main.js'
   },
 ```